hulkgosmash/BadRepo/README.md

 # BadRepo
 This is an intentionally misconfigured repo.
 All secrets have been generated and are not real.
+The purpose of this repo is to test secret scanning utilities.